 When it comes to working together effectively on a task, cultures differ with respect to the importance placed on establishing relationships early on in the collaboration.
 A case in point, Asian and Hispanic cultures tend to attach more value to developing relationships at the beginning of a shared project and more emphasis on task completion toward the end as compared European-Americans.
 European-Americans tend to focus immediately on the task at hand, and let relationships develop as they work on the task.
-This does not mean that people from anyone of these cultural backgrounds are more or less; it means they may pursue them differently.
+This does not mean that people from anyone of these cultural backgrounds are more or less committed to accomplishing the task, or value relationships more or less; it means they may pursue them differently.